modxcms/revolution/_build/templates/default/README.md

 ```bash
 grunt expand
 ```
-_Note: do not check in uncompressed CSS._
+_Note: do not commit uncompressed CSS._

 Using Sourcemaps
 ----------------------------